badlydrawnrob/print-first-css/README.md

 - [Pandoc](https://pandoc.org) if you know what a terminal is,
 - [Marked](http://marked2app.com) if you prefer GUIs,
-- For websites, you can print or [create a PDF](https://support.apple.com/en-gb/guide/mac-help/mchlp1531/mac) with your browser.
+- `file -> print` a website or save as a PDF with your browser.

 ### Print first, screen second